 For most organizations, real estate is second only to employees as the highest overhead cost.
 Even before the pandemic, a considerable percentage of those costs were going to waste.
 A 2020 JLL benchmarking report found most organizations had average space utilization rates of only 40-60%, due to employees traveling to off-site meetings or working remotely.

 Flexible seating makes it easier to adjust your office space to align with the needs of your workforce.
-For instance, if your sales team spends half their week on the road, you could reduce the number of desks in that department by allowing them to reserve desks as needed.
+For instance, if your sales team spends half their week on the road, with flex seating, you could reduce the number of desks in that department by allowing them to reserve desks as needed.

 Accounting and consulting firm Ernst & Young did just that when it moved into a new location in downtown Cleveland.
 A large percentage of the workforce spent the majority of their time traveling, so the company eliminated private offices and assigned them to a desk hoteling pool.